starfederation/datastar/site/static/md/guide/stop_overcomplicating_it.md

 ## The Datastar Way

-Between [attribute plugins](/reference/attribute_plugins) and [action plugins](/reference/action_plugins), Datastar provides you with everything you need to build hypermedia-driven web apps.
+Between [attribute plugins](/reference/attribute_plugins) and [action plugins](/reference/action_plugins), Datastar provides you with everything you need to build hypermedia-driven applications.
 Using this approach, the backend drives state to the frontend and acts as the single source of truth, determining what actions the user can take next.

-Any additional JavaScript functionality you require that does _not_ work via Datastar expressions in [attribute plugins](/reference/attribute_plugins) and [`datastar-execute-script`](/reference/sse_events#datastar-execute-script) SSE events should ideally be extracted out into [external scripts](#external-scripts) or [web components](#web-components).
+Any additional JavaScript functionality you require that does _not_ work via [`data-*`](/reference/attribute_plugins) attributes and [`datastar-execute-script`](/reference/sse_events#datastar-execute-script) SSE events should ideally be extracted out into [external scripts](#external-scripts) or, better yet, [web components](#web-components).

 <div class="alert alert-info">
     <iconify-icon icon="simple-icons:rocket"></iconify-icon>